wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :class-container: answers
 :open:

-a.
-They represent length-variation among the sequences (not 'holes' in the DNA..) and have been decided by the operator compiling the alignment, i.e., there can be subjectivity in where exactly to place the gaps.
+1. They represent length-variation among the sequences (not 'holes' in the DNA..) and have been decided by the operator compiling the alignment, i.e., there can be subjectivity in where exactly to place the gaps.
-b.
-These can be found in the bottom–left window corner: V=828, Pi=666, both out of 2444 total sites (34% and 27%) Pi sites are sites in which at least two sequences have a nucleotide different from the rest.
+2. These can be found in the bottom–left window corner: V=828, Pi=666, both out of 2444 total sites (34% and 27%) Pi sites are sites in which at least two sequences have a nucleotide different from the rest.
 Such sites have the potential to build at least the smallest clade possible, that of two terminals.
-c.
-When we know that an outgroup has not been included in our ingroup (i.e., the set of sequences the phylogenetic relationships among which we want to estimate) an additional sequence, probably from GenBank or other data bases, would need to be added.
+3. When we know that an outgroup has not been included in our ingroup (i.e., the set of sequences the phylogenetic relationships among which we want to estimate) an additional sequence, probably from GenBank or other data bases, would need to be added.
 BLAST or psiBLAST might be a good tool to find sequences that share an MRCA with our ingroup, by selecting among BLAST hits those sequences with a sequence divergence greater than that among ingroup sequences.
 (But be aware that these could also represent 'outcast' sequences rather than outgoups!)
 Alternatively, the (taxonomic) literature may be useful to guide outgroup selection.
-d.
-No, strictly speaking not ("no rooting no monophyly..").
+4. No, strictly speaking not ("no rooting no monophyly..").
 We would need that outgroup!
 On the other hand, it is tempting to consider the main 'clades' in your tree as clades indeed, especially when the MRCAs for each are on long branches apart from each other.
 Wilkinson et al. have suggested to call these 'clans' instead of 'clades'.
 Possibly, the different clades may not change so much upon different rooting scenarios.
 Their relative branching order may well do.
 :::

 <div style="page-break-after: always; visibility: hidden">